yhajjar/n8n-autoscaling/README.md

 A Docker-based autoscaling solution for n8n workflow automation platform.
 Dynamically scales worker containers based on Redis queue length.
 No need to deal with k8s or any other container scaling provider, a simple script runs it all and is easily configurable.

-Tested with hundreds of simultanous executions running on a 8 core 16gb ram VPS.
+Tested with hundreds of simultaneous executions running on a 8 core 16gb ram VPS.

 Includes Puppeteer and Chrome built-in for pro level scraping from the n8n code node, works better than the community nodes.